Nike Coach Alberto Salazar Is Hit With 4-Year Doping Ban

 "The program's high point came in 2012, when Salazar-trained runners Mo Farah of Britain and American Galen Rupp finished 1-2 in the Olympic 10,000 meters," Goldman says.

-In its decision, USADA panel says Salazar "does not appear to have been motivated by any bad intention to commit the violations" it found.
+In its decision, the USADA panel said Salazar "does not appear to have been motivated by any bad intention to commit the violations."
 It adds:

 "In fact, the Panel was struck by the amount of care generally taken by Respondent to ensure that whatever new technique or method or substance he was going to try was lawful under the World Anti-Doping Code, with USADA's witness characterizing him as the coach they heard from the most with respect to trying to ensure that he was complying with his obligations."

-Saying that Salazar made "unintentional mistakes that violated the rules," the panel says the famous coach was "apparently motivated by his desire to provide the very best results and training for athletes under his care."
+The panel says Salazar made "unintentional mistakes that violated the rules," and that he was "apparently motivated by his desire to provide the very best results and training for athletes under his care."

 Each of the transgressions Salazar was found guilty of carries a range of possible penalties, from a temporary ban to a lifetime sanction, depending on the seriousness of the violation.

 The allegations against Salazar go back nearly a decade.
-As the arbitration decision notes, he was in touch with now-disgraced cyclist Lance Armstrong back in 2011, sending him an email about the benefits of infusing a large amount of L-carnitine — a substance that occurs naturally in red meat.
+As the arbitration decision notes, he was in touch with now-disgraced cyclist Lance Armstrong in 2011, sending him an email about the benefits of infusing a large amount of L-carnitine — a substance that occurs naturally in red meat.

 That email reads: "Lance, call me asap!
 We have tested it and it's amazing!
 You are the only athlete I'm going to tell the actual numbers to other than Galen Rupp.
 It's too incredible.
 All completely legal and natural.
 You will finish the Iron Man in about 16 minutes less while taking this. – Alberto."

-In another message to Armstrong and executives at Nike, Salazar said that in a trial run, a one-liter saline bag containing L-carnitine had boosted the athletic performance of his assistant.
+In another message to Armstrong and executives at Nike, Salazar said that in a trial run, a 1-liter saline bag containing L-carnitine had boosted the athletic performance of his assistant.

+L-carnitine is a form of an amino acid that helps the body burn fatty acids as fuel.
+It' not on the World Anti-Doping Agency's list of banned substances — but an infusion of 1 liter far exceeds the doping rules, which limit infusions to 100 mL over 12 hours.

-When Dr. Brown was questioned about the email, he verified the infusion's size; he also said it would take some four to five hours to administer an infusion that large to an athlete.
+When Brown was questioned about Salazar's email, he verified the size of the infusion.
+He also said it would take four to five hours to administer an infusion that large to an athlete.